-It is the diamonds of artistic success that gains the spotlight with Danielle’s work, but it is her visionary magnetism of her inclusive processes that is where she is shifting paradigms and leading thoughts in the way that cross-generation female voices are being heard all over the country.
+It is the diamonds of artistic success that gains the spotlight with Danielle’s work, but it is the visionary magnetism of her inclusive processes that is shifting paradigms in the way that cross-generation female voices are being heard.
 A connector and collaborator, Danielle is a community muse.

 Danielle has worked in the Arts for over 18 years.
 Beginning her practice as a performer and vocalist.
 A driven and auto didactic continual student, Danielle has in recent years honed her skills of leading, establishing a reputation as one of the country’s leading youth arts creators.
 A trained conductor, Danielle finished her studies in 2003 in London, retuning to Sydney to conduct the Australian Youth Choir (AYC) and held that post until 2012 when she left to adventure the great Australian Outback as the Artistic Director of Outback Theatre for Young People.